AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 testing (team led by F.Everitt), the Gravity Probe B

-satellite was launched on April 20, 2004 , carrying in polar
+satellite was launched on April 20, 2004 , in o polar orbit at a

-orbit at a height of 640 km carrying 4 precision gyroscopes with
+height of 640 km, which carried 4 precision gyroscopes with a

-generates a magnetic field, which is monitored by electromagnetic
+this superconducting layer generates a magnetic field, which is

-sensitivity (10 -4'') detects the deviation of the axis of rotation of the
+which with high sensitivity (10-4'') detects the deviation of the axis of rotation of the

 gyroscope.
 The case with the gyroscopes is connected to a small